nibircse/blockops/Readme.md

 test lifecycle?
 5. Do you lack the knowhow to create your own blockchain network or sidechain?
 6. Do you lack the infrastructure needed to do so?
+7. Need something to guide and show you how it is done right?

 If you answered yes to any of these questions then Blockops is what you are looking for.
-Developing reliable and tested Dapps is a PITA without the tools and configuration management to make the process simple and easy.
+Developing reliable and tested Dapps is a PITA without the tools, configuration management, and infrastructure to make the process simple and easy.

+Plus because the project uses a Subutai Blueprint, you and your friends can instantly setup infrastructure across shared resources to run your Dapps on your own P2P cloud for testing, development, and even production.

 ## Testing Integration